comixed/comixed/docker/README.md

 # Importing Comics With Docker

-To import new comics using your Docker image, you need to create a directory below your library.
-In our example above we used **/Users/reader/comixed/imports** as the location for the **/imports** volume.
-So we need to copy our new comic files into that directory.
+To import new comics using your Docker image, place the files into the directory used for the container's **/config** directory.

 Next, from the **Import Comics** page, you enter as the import directory **/imports** and click the search button.
 This will return all of the comics you just copied into that directory, and allow you to import them into your